MakeWithTech/3d-printing-tools/README.md

 # 3d-printing-utilities -- Web Serial Javascript Vue Amplify Example

-The 3d printing utilities are designed to assist users of consumer grade 3d printer in the calibration of their devices.
+The 3d printing utilities are designed to assist users of consumer grade 3d printers in the calibration of their devices.

 This is also an example of using the Web Serial API in